-Platform Mounting Section - Assy.
-(All Masts)
+Platform Mounting Section - Assembly

-- NOTE: Reference to mast sections-5/-6/-7 made following is dependent on which model machine you are servicing since the 20 ft. machines use five (5) mast sections, the 25 and 36 ft. models use six (6) mast sections, the 30 and 41 ft. models use seven (7) mast sections. - 73.
-Locate the remaing mast section-5/-6/-7 (platform mounting mast section).
-Lay mast section on flat stable surface. - 74.
-Attach the remaining chain/cable anchor plate (one with threaded holes vertically aligned in center of bracket).
-Attach through inner (vertical) set of holes in bottom of mast section-5/-6/-7 with two (2) 1/4"-20UNC x 3/4" long bolts, place a flatwasher under head of each bolt.

-- NOTE: The platform mounting section slide pads, are assembled differently than the slide pads for the other mast sections.
-Mast section-5/-6/-7 slide pads may need to be assembled/disassembled several times in order to determine the correct shim stock required for proper fit. - 75.
-Complete the following steps to determine shim stock thickness required for section-5/-6/-7; - NOTE: Always use the an even amount of shim material behind slide pads on both sides of the mast rails.
-This will keep mast sections centered in rail channels and prevent any distortion of the section. - Use two shim pieces per slide pad, a thick one and a thin one. - Start with a total thickness of approximately .035" and .075" thick shim stock. - c.
+- Locate the remaing mast section-4/5 (platform mounting - mast section).
+Lay mast section on flat stable surface. - 48.
+Attach the remaining chain bottom anchor plate (one with threaded holes aligned at the outside of bracket).
+Attach through set of holes in bottom of mast section-4/5 with four (4) 1/4"-20UNC x 3/4" long bolts, place a flatwasher under head of each bolt. - NOTE: The platform mounting section slide pads, are assembled differently than the slide pads for the other mast sections.
+Mast section-4/5 slide pads may need to be assembled/disassembled several times in order to determine the correct shim stock required for proper fit. - 49.
+Complete the following steps to determine shim stock thickness required for section-3/4; - NOTE: Always use the an even amount of shim material behind slide pads on both sides of the mast rails.
+This will keep mast sections centered in rail channels and prevent any distortion of the section. - Use two shim pieces per slide pad, a thick one and a thin one. - b.
+Start with a total thickness of approximately .035" and .075" thick shim stock. - c.
 Attach shim stock and slide pads to both sides of mast section-5/-6/-7 using five (5) 1/4"-20UNC x 1-1/4" long, hex head cap screws per side, with flatwasher under each bolt head.
-(Assemble shim stock and slide pad to mast section rail with shim stock against rail and slide pad with beveled side out).
+(Assemble shim stock and slide pad to mast section rail with shim stock against rail and slide pad with beveled side out). - d.
+Carefully thread the slide pad mounting bolts with flatwashers through slide pads and shim stock into threads in mast section-5.
+Be certain there are no air gaps between shims, shim and mast or shim and slide pad when tightened. - NOTE: Mast section-4/5 into section-3/4 fit should be very snug but still be able to be pushed together by hand.
+If too tight, remove section-4/5, disassemble slide pad and reduce thickness of shim stock. - Begin sliding top of mast section-4/5 with closed rail down engaging the slide pads into slide pad channels at bottom of mast section-3/4's open rail.
+Continue to push section-4/5 into section-3/4 until BOTTOM ends of mast sections are even.